 Within the SEECP PA, three general committees were formed, having also MPs of the Parliament of Montenegro as members: the General Committee on Economy, Infrastructure and Energy; the General Committee on Justice, Home Affairs and Security Cooperation; and the Social Development, Education, Research and Science Committee.

-The Permanent Delegation of the Parliament of Montenegro to the SEECP Parliamentary Assembly consists of five members, their 4 named deputies, and a national parliamentary coordinator, while the Head of the Permanent Delegation is the President of the Parliament of Montenegro.
+The Permanent Delegation of the Parliament of Montenegro to the SEECP Parliamentary Assembly consists of five members and a national parliamentary coordinator, while the Head of the Permanent Delegation is the President of the Parliament of Montenegro.

 The Plenary Sitting is held once per year, in the country holding presidency of the SEECP, while the meetings of the three general committees are also held once per year, in the country of origin of the chairperson of the general committee.